 - 1. Provided monthly stipends to strengthen the financial stability of schools and ensure that they could pay their teachers, - 2.
-Launched an accelerated education program so that older, unschooled youth could start school and catch up to their appropriate grade level, and; - 3.
 Created textbook banks to ensure that every student has the textbooks they need to be successful learners

 3. Generate sustainable livelihoods, especially for the most disadvantaged families